lukaCodes99/JavaRentProject/README.md

 # JavaRentProject
 My first app that I made start to finish all on my own.
 It uses Java and JavaFX.
 Check README for more info!
 As the author of this Java and H2-based Rent-a-Car application, I am pleased to present a software solution for managing vehicle rentals.
-This comprehensive app includes many features to help users manage their rental business with ease.
+This app includes many features to help users manage their rental business with ease.
 For a full demonstration of the app's functionality, interested parties can contact the author for a database export.
+The app is far from perfect, but I am proud as it is my very first comprehensive app.

 To ensure data security, the app uses SHA-256 password hashing.
 Users can add new vehicles to the database, as well as make reservations, which are stored in a separate table and connected via a unique ID.
 The app includes two roles, an admin who can add new vehicles and users and update registration expiry dates, and a user who can make reservations.